-Trilaciclib doses of 200 to 280 mg/m and topotecan doses of 0.75 to 1.5 mg/m were tested across 7 cohorts in the completed Phase 1b open-label part of the trial.
+Trilaciclib doses of 200 to 280 mg/m2 and topotecan doses of 0.75 to 1.5 mg/m2 were tested across 7 cohorts in the completed Phase 1b open-label part of the trial.
 The combination of trilaciclib with topotecan resulted in an anticipated drug-drug PK interaction, requiring the testing of several dose levels of topotecan and trilaciclib prior to defining the Phase 2a doses for both drugs.
 Topotecan is excreted primarily by the kidney.
 To prevent toxic, supratherapeutic levels of topotecan in patients with impaired kidney function, there are two FDA approved doses for topotecan.
-For patients with normal kidney function, the labeled dose for topotecan is 1.5 mg/m; for patients with impaired kidney function it is 0.75 mg/m.
-Because trilaciclib inhibits a specific kidney transporter thought to be important for the excretion of topotecan, we saw supratherapeutic plasma levels of topotecan at the 1.5 and 1.25 mg/m doses and normal therapeutic levels of topotecan at the 0.75 mg/m.
+For patients with normal kidney function, the labeled dose for topotecan is 1.5 mg/m2; for patients with impaired kidney function it is 0.75 mg/m2.
+Because trilaciclib inhibits a specific kidney transporter thought to be important for the excretion of topotecan, we saw supratherapeutic plasma levels of topotecan at the 1.5 and 1.25 mg/m2 doses and normal therapeutic levels of topotecan at the 0.75 mg/m2 dose.
+Accordingly, doses chosen for the randomized, placebo-controlled Phase 2a part of this trial are trilaciclib 240 mg/m2 and topotecan 0.75 mg/m2.
 We do not anticipate trilaciclib to affect the plasma levels of any other chemotherapeutic, and have not seen any effect on carboplatin or etoposide plasma levels in the first-line trial.
 Importantly, we have not seen any deleterious effects of trilaciclib on kidney function in general.
 All patients have maintained normal renal function.